aeris170/Doga-sEndlessZombieSurvival/README.md

 # Doga's Endless Zombie Survival

-An endless zombie survival game.
+An endless top-down shooter zombie survival game.
 Survive by killing brain-eater zombies day after day and night after night, gaining **juicy $$$** in the process!
 Spend you money on various upgrades for the best score possible!

 ## Features: